Restoring 100 million trees by 2025 with the Priceless Planet Coalition

 We are working at locations across Australia, Brazil, Kenya, and United Arab Emirates (UAE).

-Current projects are located in Australia, Brazil, Kenya and Dubai.
+We are also working in several other countries for a total of 18 restoration sites across six continents.
 New projects will be evaluated and selected for implementation on an annual basis.
 Priority restoration activities will occur primarily in tropical forest ecosystems, and in particular project locations with the highest potential for CCB impacts and overall restoration value.
-Priceless Planet’s approach will include a comprehensive forest restoration monitoring and evaluation protocol, which be applied to every PPC project for a period of 5 years.
+Priceless Planet Coalition’s approach will include a comprehensive forest restoration monitoring and evaluation protocol, which be applied to every restoration project for a period of 5 years.

 Pledge implementation progress reporting is managed in collaboration with IUCN’s Restoration Barometer, and is required annually from the year following pledge publication.